How to Accept Credit Card Payments: A Beginner’s Guide

 For businesses, accepting credit card payments is no longer optional.
 In fact, businesses that don’t accept them risk being left behind.

-Yet, how do you accept credit card payments?
-It starts with a payment processor.
+To accept card payments online, you’ll need a credit card acceptance solution like a payment processor.
 This is a company that processes the transaction and makes sure the funds land in your business bank account.

 How to Accept Credit Card Payments: A Quick Overview

-In other words, to to accept credit cards as a new business, you need two things:
+In other words, to accept credit cards payments online as a new business, you need two things:

 This guide will walk you through how to start accepting credit card payments in person, online, and credit card processing fees you can expect.
 But generally, if you have a payment processor (or merchant account) and a card reader, you can start.
 We’ll cover: